open menu icon

 About the Developer:

-Hi, I'm Usama, a web developer with over five years of experience creating reliable, student-focused academic tools.
+Hi, I'm Usama, a web developer with over five years of experience building reliable, student-focused academic tools.
 I specialize in developing calculators and conversion tools that simplify complex processes for students applying to higher education programs.

 I created LiveGrade to help law students accurately calculate and convert their GPA using clear and transparent methods.
 This LSAC GPA Calculator was developed following the official LSAC grade conversion rules, allowing students to see exactly how their grades translate into a law school-ready GPA.